A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 About The Source

 Often overlooked, “about the source” is still a beta feature.
-It shows Google stamps of recognition.
+It shows Google’s stamp of recognition and a considerable part of search engine algorithm for rankings.

 Plus, this feature is an overview of “index status” and brand mentions.